Lip and oral cavity cancer is a disease in which malignant (cancer) cells form in the lips or mouth.

 - Being infected with human papillomavirus (HPV).

-These and other symptoms may be caused by lip and oral cavity cancer.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by lip and oral cavity cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - A sore on the lip or in the mouth that does not heal.